-The Romans used great public projects to make their capital city the most advanced of the ancient world, and to create the largest empire of the era.
+The Romans used great public projects to make their empire the most advanced of the ancient world.
 The Romans particularly excelled at building roads.
-The roads made it easier to travel, move troops, collect taxes and trade with faraway provinces.
+The roads made it easier the Romans to travel, move troops, collect taxes and trade with faraway provinces.
 The expression, “All Roads Lead To Rome” refers to the fact that Rome was the center of the ancient civilized world.
 Many of the roads, bridges and aqueducts of ancient Rome are still used today.

 The Romans built many huge stadiums called amphitheaters.
 People would gather in amphitheaters to watch shows with clowns, jugglers and acrobats.

 The greatest Roman amphitheater, the Colosseum, still dominates the Roman skyline.
 Only a portion of the Colosseum remains standing.
 Earthquakes destroyed some of the structure.
-Some of the stone used to build St. Peter’s Basilica, the church in the Vatican where the Pope resides, came from the Colosseum.
+Some of the stone used to build St. Peter’s Basilica came from the Colosseum.
+St. Peter’s Basilica is the church in the Vatican where the Pope resides.

-Perhaps the greatest Roman engineering achievement was the sewer.
-Because Rome is in a valley among seven hills, there is nowhere for dirty water to go.
-The sewer system made it possible for Rome to become the largest city in the world.
-The population of the city of Rome swelled to more than one million people at the height of the empire.
+Perhaps the greatest Roman engineering achievement was their sewer system.
+Rome, being set in a valley among seven hills, presented a sanitation problem -- there is nowhere for dirty water to go.
+Sewers solved this problem and made it possible for Rome to become the most populated city of the ancient world.
+At the height of the empire, the population of the city swelled to more than one million people.